Ristinoa/SimpleNote/README.md

 It's an html page that can write to the database... and nothing else; this is a problem for tomorrow!

 Functionality of SimpleNote to come.

+### 12/15/2024

+Okay I did that thing I said I wasn't going to do and continued working without updating the dev log or actually committing my changes.

+Good news!
+Now the dmg is fully downloadable, and the backend is being properly packaged.

+The issue that I resolved was connected to the production version of the app trying to use api routes built for the local server, which is used in the dev build.
+I modified server.js to handle the production build's api routes, and tweaked a few other files.

+If you have proper installs, then you can access the first build of SimpleNote by navigating to the /electronapp/ folder and typing npx electron-builder --mac.

+I've only really been testing with the mac production since that's the OS I'm running (sue me, the computer was a gift).

+Next I want to try my hand at creating recurring reminders, so creating an 'advanced' tab that repeatedly adds entries to the database.

+For now though, we've hit benchmark one... and it only took months to get here.
+I am SO good at computer science.